-Grant Llewellyn has conducted many orchestras in North America, most notably the symphonies of Atlanta, Boston, Houston, Milwaukee, Montreal, Philadelphia, St. Louis and Toronto.
-As Music Director of the Handel and Haydn Society, America’s leading period orchestra, Llewellyn gained a reputation as a formidable interpreter of music of the Baroque and classical periods.
+Llewellyn began his tenure as North Carolina Symphony Music Director in 2004 and he joins them now for his final season before becoming their Conductor Laureate.
+He has conducted widely across North America, most notably the symphony orchestras of Atlanta, Boston, Houston, Milwaukee, Montreal, Philadelphia, St. Louis and Toronto and most recently at Caramoor Festival with the Orchestra of St Luke’s.
+In his previous position as Music Director of the Handel and Haydn Society, America’s leading period orchestra, he gained a reputation as a formidable interpreter of music of the baroque and classical periods.

-Deeply committed and passionate about engaging young people with music, Llewellyn regularly leads education and outreach projects such as ‘Feel the Music’ with BBC National Orchestra of Wales and specialist events with the North Carolina Symphony.
-2013 also included a large scale tour with the National Youth Orchestra of Wales, including performances in Cardiff St David’s Hall, the Berlin Konzerthaus and at the MDR Musiksommer Festival.
+Deeply committed and passionate about engaging young people with music, Llewellyn regularly leads education and outreach projects with both his orchestras as well as specialist events such as ‘Feel the Music’ with the BBC National Orchestra of Wales.
+In 2017 he led the first ever “relaxed” BBC Prom with the BBC National Orchestra of Wales, a concert specially designed for those with autism, sensory and communication impairments, and learning disabilities.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
 Email: Nickie Osborne